GiuseppeGalilei/Unifi-Network-Application/OneLiner/readme.md

 ## This script guides you through the process of deploying Unifi Network Application, on Docker.
-To use it, just copy and past the folllowing command in your terminal
+To use it, just copy and paste the following command in your terminal
 ```bash

 wget -O install.sh https://raw.githubusercontent.com/GiuseppeGalilei/Unifi-Network-Application/main/OneLiner/install.sh && chmod +x install.sh && ./install.sh